 Another thing to consider when getting a hamster wheel is the choice between metal and plastic.

 The recommended choice is a plastic wheel as the hamster can get stuck on the ladder-like bars on a metal wheel.

 If you are looking for a pet to greet you when you come home from work, a hamster is not for you (unless you work a lot!).

-Hamster are nocturnal, meaning they sleep during the day and are awake during the night.
+Hamsters are nocturnal, meaning they sleep during the day and are awake during the night.
 They usually wake up at 7 PM and stay awake for most of the night (where they amazingly, can run as much as 5 miles on their hamster wheel).
-This is quite a feat considering most hamster are 4-5 inches long!
+This is quite a feat considering most hamsters are 4-5 inches long!

 And, just like humans, hamsters are grumpy if they get waken up during a good nap, so unless you want a grumpy hamster that potentially bites you, do not wake it during the day.
 This is also yet another reason why hamsters are not optimal for families with small children.

 Hamsters are one of the animals that require the least attention.
 If you give it 20-30 minutes of play-time a day everything’s just fine.